 How long does cystitis last?

 Typically a mild case of cystitis will clear by itself in a few days.
 However if your symptoms persist you should visit your GP to find out about treatment options or you can use our Online Doctor service for a free and confidential online assessment.

 Is cystitis curable?

-Yes, however many women experience recurring cystitis where they keep developing an infection.
+Yes cystitis and UTIs are curable.
+However many women experience recurring cystitis where they keep developing an infection.
 This could be because the last case of cystitis was not properly treated and had not disappeared, or bacteria continually getting into the bladder via their urethra.
 If you have persistent cystitis talk to your doctor as they will be able to help clear the infection.

 Can you get rid of cystitis in one day?

 Typically cystitis will clear up by itself over a few days however drinking lots of water can help to decrease the time it takes.
 Seeking treatment from your GP early on will help to clear the infection quicker.

 If your cystitis symptoms are severe you may notice blood in your urine.
 If you do you should visit your GP as soon as possible so they can get you started on a course of treatment.